Ross Bentley

-Ross Bentley (born November 4, 1956) is a performance coach, racing driver, author, and speaker.
+Ross Bentley (born November 4, 1956) is a Canadian performance coach, racing driver, author, and speaker.
 His performance coaching spans executive/business coaching to sports (athletes and teams in a variety of sports, with a specialty in motorsports).

 Racing career

 Born in Vancouver, British Columbia, Bentley grew up in a racing household (father was a race mechanic, brother a mechanic and driver) and began driving himself at the age of four.
 He won 11 amateur racing championships during his early career.

 In 1990, he debuted in CART with Spirit of Vancouver, a program that was formed to provide a car for a Vancouverite at the inaugural Molson Indy Vancouver.
 Bentley returned to the race the following year with Spirit of Vancouver; the effort received support such as pit crew and car from Dale Coyne Racing.

 Bentley increased his CART schedule in 1992 with Coyne to include additional races outside of Vancouver, and would run seven races.
 That year's Vancouver event saw four Canadian drivers including Bentley, who finished 14th while managing a back injury.
 He continued racing for Coyne in 1993.
 During the buildup to the Indianapolis 500, Bentley was hospitalized and suffered burns on his hands and neck in a practice crash that caused a fuel regulator to split and pour methanol fuel into the cockpit.
 Bentley continued driving for Coyne in 1994, when the team brought on Pro Football Hall of Fame running back Walter Payton as a co-owner, but Payton Coyne Racing struggled with performance due to outdated equipment.

 A lack of sponsorship forced him out of IndyCar in 1995, prompting him to compete in sports car racing.
 He competed in the World Sportscar Championship before returning to CART and Payton Coyne at Vancouver, but he failed to make the race after setting the slowest time in qualifying.